 5. Check in with Reality

-You might come to believe that you know what everyone else thinks about you, but how could you?
+You may come to believe that you know what everyone else thinks about you, but how can you?

 The answer is more than likely, not very much.
-You might notice something about someone, but you don’t hold onto it.
+You may notice something about someone, but you don’t hold onto it.
 The same applies to other people about you.

-Most of us are far too caught up with our own lives and what’s going on in our own heads to give a second thought to your perceived flaws.
+Others are far too caught up with their own lives and what’s going on in their own heads to give a second thought to your perceived flaws.
 Even when you think people are judging you, they are more than likely dealing with their own self conscious thoughts.

 6. Check Your Baggage